 Please email in advance and let us know when you would like to visit.

 It takes a lot of dough to run a Dinner Church!
 Our operating budget includes money for rent, salaries, supplies, and of course, the food that we put on the table twice a week.
 Congregants who attend each week and donors from all across the country are an integral part of keeping our doors open and the lights on at St. Lydia's.

 We ask that you help build St. Lydia’s by offering your support.
-Please click below to give $50 or more in advance of your visit.give your
+Please click below to give a generous donation in advance of your visit.give your

 Invite your Group to Read These Tips

 Here are a few ways to make your pilgrimage to St. Lydia’s a rich experience for you and for our congregation.

 Be a participant in worship, rather than an observer.

 We're here to worship together, and so are you!
 When you arrive at St. Lydia's, you'll be invited to help create our liturgy, by cooking in the kitchen or setting the table.
 Jump in!
 You're part of what we're doing together.

 Engage in conversation during worship, saving your questions for after the service.